christofolo/christofolo.github.io/musictheory.md

 ## Intro: You shouldn't JUST "play by ear".
 You need some music theory (ie. knowledge)

+__This is a work in progress.
+Please email me with any questions: chrispaul.ws@gmail.com__

 Basic music theory is not complicated but most music teachers struggle in getting their guitar students to understand it.
 I will do my best to break down each concept into individual bite-sized pieces.

 It may seem like I explain things a little differently than other teachers.
 That's because I teach a class of 14-year old student guitarists each fall.
 If they can understand theory, I know for a fact that you can too.